pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

 - Part 5 — Live, Patched, and Handed Over
 {:.series-nav}

-Nearly four weeks on from part 4.
+Nearly four weeks on from part 4 (16 September 2014).
 The room is finished, the kit is racked, the staff have moved in, and the office around it is in daily use.

 <figure>
   <img src="/uploads/fitout/2014-09-16/1.jpg" alt="Finished office area showing the comms room door with a viewing panel, beside a large wall mural of a pair of headphones drawn in line work">